Severe Thunderstorm Warning issued for Pike by NWS - News Break

 Severe Thunderstorm Warning issued for Pike by NWS

-Effective: 2021-06-25 19:24:00 CDT Expires: 2021-06-25 20:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Pike A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 800 PM CDT FOR NORTHWESTERN CALHOUN AND NORTHWESTERN GREENE COUNTIES IN SOUTHWESTERN ILLINOIS...SOUTHEASTERN PIKE COUNTY IN WEST CENTRAL ILLINOIS AND EAST CENTRAL PIKE COUNTIES IN NORTHEASTERN MISSOURI At 724 PM CDT, a severe thunderstorm was located near Clarksville, moving northeast at 35 mph.
+Effective: 2021-06-25 19:15:00 CDT Expires: 2021-06-25 20:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Pike The National Weather Service in St Louis has issued a * Severe Thunderstorm Warning for Northwestern Calhoun County in southwestern Illinois Northwestern Greene County in southwestern Illinois Southeastern Pike County in west central Illinois Southeastern Pike County in northeastern Missouri * Until 800 PM CDT. * At 715 PM CDT, a severe thunderstorm was located over Clarksville, moving northeast at 35 mph.
 HAZARD...60 mph wind gusts and nickel size hail.
 SOURCE...Radar indicated.
-IMPACT...Expect damage to roofs, siding, and trees.
-This severe thunderstorm will remain over mainly rural areas of northwestern Calhoun and northwestern Greene Counties in southwestern Illinois, southeastern Pike County in west central Illinois and east central Pike Counties in northeastern Missouri, including the following locations...
-Pearl, Nebo, Hillview, Montezuma, Bedford, Time, Patterson, Milton and Beecreek.
+IMPACT...Expect damage to roofs, siding, and trees. * This severe thunderstorm will be near Pleasant Hill and Belleview around 725 PM CDT.
 HAIL...0.88IN WIND...60MPHalerts.weather.gov